| This forum is proudly powered by Scientific Linux 6 | SL website Download SL Help Search Members |

 |||

 Openjdk is something else.
 The JRE (Java Runtime Environment) package isn't part of any repo (for legal reasons).
-You need to download and install it manually. -------------------- What is SL? - Forum Rules - Info on 3rd Party Repos - How to post images - How to post large text / config files
+You need to download and install it manually. -------------------- "Sometimes the best helping hand you can give is a good, firm push."

 |||